Introduction- Nidhi Company

 The following is some brief about the incorporation of Nidhi company:

-- Number of members- Minimum seven members are required to start a Nidhi company, out of which three must be directors of the company.
+- Several members- Minimum seven members are required to start a Nidhi company, out of which three must be directors of the company.

-- Share Capital and Owners Fund- The equity share capital to start a Nidhi Company is minimum five lakhs and it cannot issue preference share.
+- Share Capital and Owners Fund- The equity share capital to start a Nidhi Company is a minimum of five lakhs and it cannot issue preference share.

 - Documents necessary for Registration: